larousso/descriptive-play-swagger/README.md

   )
 ```

-> Swagger task will be executed in the run stage, or execute `swagger` to manually re-generate swagger.json
+> Swagger task will be executed in the run stage, or execute `swagger` in sbt console to manually re-generate swagger.json

-## Contributions

-Please consider to contribute to [iheartradio play-swagger](https://github.com/iheartradio/play-swagger).
-I'll merge the changes back to this
-repo whenever they release a new version.

 ----